Alireza-Moh/whisperer-for-laravel-docs/installation.md

 ![Installation Guide](./images/installation/phpstrom-plugins-page.png)

-To install Idea Whisperer for Laravel in PhpStorm:
+To install Whisperer for Laravel in PhpStorm:
 Go to File > Settings > Plugins > Marketplace and search for "Whisperer for Laravel"